areebtariq2001/legacy-tool/README.md

 Backend: FastAPI (Python), deployed on Render
 AI: Groq (cloud) or Ollama (on-premise), with automatic provider switching
-Analysis: Python AST + pattern-based static analysis
+Analysis: Python AST + pattern-based static analysis GitHub Integration: Authenticated API access (5000 req/hour) for repository scanning

+Verified, Not Just Claimed

+Every feature listed here has been manually tested against real inputs, with raw API responses checked line-by-line — not just UI screenshots.
+This process has already caught and fixed real bugs before they reached users:

+A confidence-scoring bug where AI service errors were silently marked "high confidence" instead of triggering a safe fallback A code-quality grading bug where "High complexity" code could still receive a Grade A A migration-roadmap bug where files were bucketed into the wrong risk phase due to a string-matching error A GitHub API rate-limiting issue that would have affected any user scanning multiple repositories

+We treat "it returns 200 OK" and "the business logic is actually correct" as two different bars — and verify against the second one.

 Honest Status & Roadmap

-StarBuild today is a working prototype with 44+ features, built by a solo developer.
-It is a strong assessment and audit tool, not yet a certified banking-grade platform.
+StarBuild today is a working prototype with 48+ features, built by a solo developer with an advisor and marketing collaborator.
+It is a strong assessment, audit, and governance tool, not yet a certified banking-grade platform.

 Known limitations (stated honestly):

 The Sandbox Test feature is a lightweight, resource-limited subprocess check — not a fully isolated Docker sandbox.
-It should only be used with trusted, already-migrated code.
+Use only with trusted, already-migrated code.
+Approval-log and dashboard data is currently stored in-memory/file-based and resets on server restart.
+Persistent database storage (PostgreSQL) is required before this can serve as a real audit trail — this is a concrete, fundable infrastructure gap.
-The GitHub Webhook Receiver scans changed files on push; full CI/CD integration (auto-generating a migration pull request) requires GitHub App write-access setup, which is planned.
+The GitHub Webhook Receiver scans changed files on push; full CI/CD integration (auto-generating a migration pull request) requires GitHub App write-access setup.
-The Human-in-the-Loop Approval log and Migration Registry Dashboard use file-based demo storage — data resets if the server restarts.
-For a real audit trail (which regulators require to be permanent and tamper-proof), this needs a persistent database (e.g. PostgreSQL), which is a concrete infrastructure requirement on the roadmap.

 Roadmap:

-SOC 2 certification & independent security audit On-premise / private cloud deployment with RBAC and full audit trails Fully isolated Docker-based (or external service-based) sandbox execution GitHub App integration for automated pull request generation
+Persistent database for audit-trail data (PostgreSQL) SOC 2 certification & independent security audit On-premise / private cloud deployment with RBAC and full audit trails Fully isolated Docker-based sandbox execution
+GitHub App integration for automated pull request generation

-We believe honesty is a strength: banks value accuracy, explainability, and auditability — and StarBuild already delivers early versions of all three.
+We believe honesty is a strength: banks value accuracy, explainability, and auditability — and StarBuild already delivers early, verified versions of all three.
 Every scan includes a disclaimer, and no result is presented as a certified guarantee.

 Disclaimer